Kelleen C. Fitzgerald, M.D., P.C.

 Dr. Fitzgerald received her undergraduate degree, Summa Cum Laude and Masters of Arts in English from Georgetown University in Washington, D.C.
 There, she was elected Phi Beta Kappa.
 Subsequently she graduated from Tufts University School of Medicine, in Boston, Mass., in 1994.
 Dr. Fitzgerald completed her Internal Medicine internship and residency at Emory University in Atlanta.
 She is Board Certified in Internal Medicine and is a member of the National Lipid Association.

-With two of her children now away in college, Dr. Fitzgerald has been able to commit some of her time and expertise to the Mercy Care mission.
+Outside of her busy medical practice, Dr. Fitzgerald is an active member of the Marist Alumni Association and also commits her time and expertise to the Mercy Care mission.
 She volunteers one night a month, taking her style of compassionate medical care to the homeless population of Atlanta with Mercy Care’s Street Medicine team.

-With two of her children now away in college, Dr. Fitzgerald has been able to commit some of her time and expertise to the Mercy Care mission.
+Outside of her busy medical practice, Dr. Fitzgerald is an active member of the Marist Alumni Association and also commits her time and expertise to the Mercy Care mission.
 She volunteers one night a month, taking her style of compassionate medical care to the homeless population of Atlanta with Mercy Care’s Street Medicine team.

 We're building better relationships to achieve optimal health.